Student Employment Services

 Drop off your résumé for review or call to make an appointment for a one-on-one résumé review session with a Student Employment staff member.
 You can get started on your own with help from our résumé writing guidelines.

 Many company representatives set up recruiting stations outside the cafeteria on our Marple Campus (Founders Hall, ground floor) to interview students for full- and part-time positions.
-For a list of visiting recruiters, check the weekly Student Information Services (SIS) Bulletin.
+For a list of visiting recruiters, check the Events page.

 Join us to hear from human resource professionals from local businesses when they come to campus for panel presentations.
-View dates of upcoming panels.
+View dates of upcoming Events.

 work in your field, and may or may not pay.
 Learn more about Co-op and Internship.